josemarsilva/wall-e/README.md

 *Wall-e* is usefull tool to automate repetitive tasks like:
 * navigate between of web pages getting url, clicking links, sending/getting text to/from datafields
 * fulfillment of web pages forms based on Excel worksheets
-* extract data from html tables into Excel worksheets

 # 3. Command line arguments